Cash Flow From Investing Activities: Definition

 The income statement reports the revenue and expenditure of a company during a specific period, while the balance sheet reports the assets, liabilities, and capital.

-Similarly, the statement of cash flow portrays the company’s net cash flow for a certain financial period.
 It provides insight into all the cash that enters and leaves the business through its operating, investing, and financing activities.

 Cash flow from investing activities comprises all the transactions that involve buying and selling non-current assets, from which future economic benefits are expected.
 In other words, such assets are expected to deliver value and benefits in the long run.